Rug Pad Facts

 Rug Pad Corner offers Facts and Answers to Common Questions on Rug Pads

 This section will go over answers to questions on rug pads such as “do I need a rug pad?”, “will a rug pad harm my floor?”, “what is the best rug pad for hardwood floors?”, “what size rug pad do I need?”, “how do I cut a rug pad?”, “how do I clean a rug pad?”, “when do I need to replace my rug pad?” and more facts on rug pads.

+Yes!
+A Rug Pad Will Prolong the life of your rug.
 Rug pads act as a barrier between your rug and your floor.
-This minimizes any wear against the back of your rug, hence making the rug last much longer.
+This minimizes any wear against the back of your rug and floor, hence making the rug and floor last much longer.
 A rug pad also helps with vacuuming and allows the vacuum to remove as much dust as possible from the base of the rug.

 A Rug Pad Will Protect your floors